top of page

 § 163-82.1.
 General principles of voter registration.

-(a) Prerequisite to Voting. - No person shall be permitted to vote who has not been registered under the provisions of this Article or registered as previously provided by law.
+(a) Prerequisite to Voting - No person shall be permitted to vote who has not been registered under the provisions of this Article or registered as previously provided by law.

-(b) County Board's Duty to Register. - A county board of elections shall register, in accordance with this Article, every person qualified as defined in § 163 - 55 to vote in that county who makes completes an application and whose identity and address have been verified in accordance with this Article.
+(b) County Board's Duty to Register - A county board of elections shall register, in accordance with this Article, every person qualified as defined in § 163 - 55 to vote in that county who makes completes an application and whose identity and address have been verified in accordance with this Article.

-(c) Permanent Registration. - Every person registered to vote by a county board of elections in accordance with this Article shall remain registered until:
+(c) Permanent Registration - Every person registered to vote by a county board of elections in accordance with this Article shall remain registered until:

-(1) The registrant requests in writing to the county board of elections to be removed from the list of registered voters; or
+(1) The registrant requests in writing to the county board of elections to be removed from the list of registered voters;

 (2) The registrant becomes disqualified through death, conviction of a felony, or removal out of the county; or